 Some health professionals believe this trend is part of the broader rise in mental health challenges observed during the pandemic.
 Researchers estimate that more than one in five U.S. adults live with a mental illness, according to the National Institute of Mental Health.

-The Substance Abuse and Mental Health Services Administration says an estimated 57.8 million Americans aged 18 or older are living with a mental illness.
+According to the Substance Abuse and Mental Health Services Administration, an estimated 57.8 million Americans aged 18 or older are living with a mental illness.
 Taken at face value, that number represents nearly a quarter of all adults in the United States.

 Information Saturation